ESGF/esgf-swt/_posts/2015-03-30-wget-command-not-found.markdown

 author: Torsten Rathmann         #<-- Replace with the name
 ---

 For fetching files, ESGF download scripts ("wget scripts") need the command line tool wget.
 Please install it.
+Under Linux, wget is usually in one of the standard packages.